-Recommendation of termination of the Athlete Ombudsman requires at least 2/3rd’s support of those participating in the vote
+Recommendation of termination of the Athlete Ombudsman requires at least 2/3rd’s support of those participating in the vote.

 Approval of all other actions requires a simple majority support of those participating in the vote.

 Section 3.
 Approval of Elections.